 In this day and age, crisis management and crisis communications must include a plan for social media.
 Perhaps your company already has a plan for how to manage a crisis, but it’s probably time to revisit that plan and make sure you have a well-thought-out social media strategy.

 Social media is NOT a strategy in and of itself.
 Instead, it’s a tool you will use during a crisis to communicate important and confirmed information to your audiences.
 Below are some basic rules to follow on social media during a crisis.

-When a crisis hits your company, you want to tell the truth, tell the whole truth and tell it quickly.
+When a crisis hits your company, you want to tell the truth, tell the whole truth, and tell it quickly.
 This is easy to say, but very hard to actually do.
-Still, you will want to share on social media any public communications you make about the crisis at hand.
+Still, you will want to share on social media all public communications you make about the crisis at hand.
 Explain, as best you can, what happened and why.
-Also let your audience know when you will have another update.
+Also, let your audience know when you will have another update.
 Keep in mind, the conversation will take place on social media with or without you.
 You need to be part of the conversation even during a crisis.

 Your employees will be online during a crisis as well checking their personal social media feeds.
 Communicate with your employees about the company’s plans.
 Share public statements with them as well, so they can post those on their social channels.
 If an employee receives a social media message that’s critical, encourage them to forward it to someone in management so you can address the concerns in that message directly.
 During a crisis, employees want to help.
 Give them the tools to do that.

 It may feel as if you’re in the crosshairs during a crisis, but you are not alone.
 Bad things happen to good companies—and there are resources available to help you get through this.